alvaroandresgarayromero/machinelearningsheet/docs/notes/supervised/support_vector_machines.rst

     - Similarity technique

         The notion of similarity can be used to translate points into a higher dimension.
-        For example, in a 1 dimensional point distance p and q, then
+        For example, image two points in a 1 dimension line p and q, then

         .. raw:: html

             <img src="https://render.githubusercontent.com/render/math?math=similarity(p,q)=e^{-distance(p,q)^2}=e^{-(p-q)^2}">

         Therefore, similarity is the output of the height of a point in the radial basis function.
-As distance increases, similarity decreases and vice versa..
+As distance increases, similarity decreases and vice versa.
+        The similarity between all points are calculate where a column is created for each perspective of a point.
+        That is, if there are two points, then two new columns are created where the similarity of the point with itself is 1.

     - y-gamma hyperparameter